A writer compares turnips and sex. Is he wise, or daft? Can we use his wisdom – if any – to make ourselves happier?

 I have never, except by an effort of will, wished that the passing moment might linger so that I could get more enjoyment from it, for even when it has brought me something I had immensely looked forward to, my imagination in the moment of fulfilment has been busy with the problematical delight of whatever was to come.
 I have never walked down the south side of Piccadilly without being all in a dither about what was happening on the north.
 This is folly.

 What can you conclude from all this, if anything?
 Here are five ideas:

 (i) different people draw happiness from different sources;

 (ii) we shouldn’t scorn those who find a satisfying life in physical pleasures such as food and drink;

 (iii) it helps to keep a sense of perspective: see here the views of the wonderful Barbara Tuchman in her eponymous law;

 (iv) you should bear in mind that it is more profitable for news media to report bad news than good news;

 (v) and we should all keep thinking about these issues.
 W Somerset Maugham may not be right about what makes you happy.
 But his ideas may contain some useful pointers for you – even if you disagree.
-Please take a look at my writing if you want to know more!
+Take a look at my books if you want to know more!